AdesholaAfolabi/slik_python_package/README.md

 Slik-wrangler provides an easy-to-use solutions for supervised machine learning.
 This project tries to help make supervised machine learning more accessible for beginners, and reduce boiler plate for common tasks.

 ### ✨️ Modern and Intuitive Architecture
 We love quality software design and aim to help others on building wonderful applications!
 Using Slik-wrangler will help cultivate a MLOPS mindset.
 With Slik, Data scientists can build model pipelines.
 Slik-wrangler provides explainability in the pipeline process in the form of DAG showing each step in the build process.
-With every build process/experiment, Slik-wrangler logs the metadata for each run
+With every build process/experiment, Slik-wrangler logs the metadata for each run.